davidrhoden/davidrhoden-basic-netlify/timeline/anti-trump-truck-apr-19-2019.md

 ---

 I saw this anti-Trump truck driving around New Orleans.
 Sorry I couldn't get a better picture.
-I look forward to the daqy I treat my tailgate as a billboard.
+I look forward to the day I treat my tailgate as a billboard.

 ![anti-Trump truck in New Orleans](/static/img/timeline/anti-trump-truck-apr-19-2019.jpg "anti-Trump truck in New Orleans")